 Overview of Connecticut Taxes

-Connecticut homeowners pay among the highest property taxes in the country.
-The state’s average effective property tax rate (taxes as a percentage of home value) is 1.83%, which ranks as the eighth highest of any state.
+Connecticut homeowners pay some of the highest property taxes in the country.
+The state’s average effective property tax rate (taxes as a percentage of home value) is 1.96%, which ranks as the third-highest of any state in the U.S.

 Enter Your Location